surma/surma.dev/content/things/ditherpunk.md

   <figcaption>A gradient and how it looks when dithered in sRGB color space.</figcaption>
 </figure>

+> **Warning:** I set `image-rendering: pixelated;` on most of the images in this article.
+This allows you to zoom in and truly see the pixels.
+However, on devices with fraction `devicePixelRatio`, this might introduce artifacts.
+If in doubt, open the image separate in a new tab.

 As this image shows, the dithered gradient gets bright way too quickly.
 If we want 0.5 be the color in the middle of pure black and white (as perceived by a human), we need to convert from sRGB to linear RGB space, which can be done with a process called “gamma correction”.
 Wikipedia lists the following formulas to convert between sRGB and linear RGB.

 <figure>